dmzza/dmzza/_posts/2016-01-26-instagram.md

 The feed will keep users around, but it can also be very modest at first.
 I would only build a vertical list of photos that can be seen one at a time.
 This interface can be used both for the feed and profile tabs.

 ### Budget
 Leaving room for some days spent going back and forth with design ideas for critical pieces of the interface, the first working version could be shipped in about 30 days, which works out to $15k.
+If you’re looking for someone to build the first version of your idea, shoot me an email.